kubernetes-sigs/lws/keps/820-distributed-preflight-check/README.md

 ## Summary

-This KEP adds `leaderWorkerTemplate.maxGroupRestarts` to bound automatic group recovery under `RecreateGroupOnPodRestart`.
+This KEP adds `leaderWorkerTemplate.maxGroupRestarts` to bound automatic group recovery under `RecreateGroupOnPodRestart` and `RecreateGroupAfterStart`.
 When a replica exhausts the budget, LeaderWorkerSet (LWS) stops recreating that group, retains its Pods for inspection, and reports `Degraded=True` without making the whole LWS terminal.

-The budget applies to every failure handled by `RecreateGroupOnPodRestart`.
+The budget applies to every failure for which either policy would recreate the group.
 Init-container preflight checks are one use case, not a separate lifecycle or status model.

 ## Motivation

-`RecreateGroupOnPodRestart` currently has no upper bound.
+The group-recreating restart policies currently have no upper bound.
 A persistent failure can repeatedly delete and recreate an entire group, consume cluster and control-plane resources, and discard the Pods that contain the most useful failure state.
 Operators need a circuit breaker that stops this loop while leaving healthy replicas and unrelated rollouts active.

 ### Goals